awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 1. On the **Review & Launch WorkSpaces** page, choose **Launch WorkSpaces**\.
 The initial status of the WorkSpace is `PENDING`\.
 When the launch is complete, the status is `AVAILABLE` and an invitation is sent to the email address that you specified for the user\.

+1. \(Optional\) If Amazon WorkDocs is supported in the Region, you can enable Amazon WorkDocs for all users in the directory\.
+For more information, see [Enable Amazon WorkDocs for AWS Managed Microsoft AD](enable-workdocs-active-directory.md)\.
+For more information about Amazon WorkDocs, see [ Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.

 ## Step 3: Connect to the WorkSpace<a name="connect-workspace-microsoft-ad"></a>

 After you receive the invitation email, you can connect to your WorkSpace using the client of your choice\.
 After you sign in, the client displays the WorkSpace desktop\.